Quality standard

 What the quality statement means for different audiences

-Service providers (such as GP practices, school health services, sexual health clinics, and emergency departments) ensure that staff are aware of the symptoms and signs of endometriosis and that facilities are in place for women presenting with a symptom or sign of endometriosis to have a physical examination.
-They ensure that staff know that a pelvic and abdominal examination should be carried out if appropriate.
-They should ensure that staff are aware that a pelvic examination may not be suitable or appropriate for some groups, for example women with learning disabilities, very young women and women who have never been sexually active, and that these groups should have an abdominal examination.
+Service providers (such as GP practices, sexual health clinics, and emergency departments) ensure that staff are aware of the symptoms and signs of endometriosis and that facilities are in place for women and people presenting with a symptom or sign of endometriosis to have a physical examination.
+They ensure that staff know that a pelvic (internal vaginal) and abdominal examination should be carried out if appropriate.
+They should ensure that staff are aware that a pelvic examination may not be appropriate for some groups, for example women and people with learning disabilities, very young women and people, and women and people who have never been sexually active.
+These groups, and those who decline a pelvic examination, should have an abdominal examination.

-Healthcare professionals (such as GPs, practice nurses, school nurses, sexual health nurses and emergency department practitioners) consider endometriosis as a possible diagnosis when women present with a symptom or sign that suggests endometriosis.
-They carry out an abdominal and pelvic examination, if appropriate, to exclude other possible causes as soon as possible, either when the woman initially presents or a short time afterwards.
-They are aware that a pelvic examination may not be suitable or appropriate for some groups, for example women with learning disabilities, very young women and women who have never been sexually active, and they carry out abdominal examination for these groups.
+Healthcare professionals (such as GPs, practice nurses, sexual health nurses and emergency department practitioners) consider endometriosis as a possible diagnosis when women and people present with a symptom or sign that suggests endometriosis.
+They carry out an abdominal and pelvic (internal vaginal) examination, if appropriate, to exclude other possible causes as soon as possible, either when the woman or person initially presents or a short time afterwards.
+They are aware that a pelvic examination may not be suitable for some groups, for example women and people with learning disabilities, very young women and people, and women and people who have never been sexually active.
+They carry out abdominal examination for these groups, and for those who decline a pelvic examination.
 They are aware that the possibility of endometriosis should not be ruled out if the examination findings are normal.

-Commissioners (such as NHS England, clinical commissioning groups and local authorities) ensure that they commission services that raise awareness of endometriosis among staff and have clinical protocols in place for detailing symptoms and signs of endometriosis and the need for different types of examination, depending on the woman's circumstances, when endometriosis is suspected.
+Commissioners ensure that they commission services that raise awareness of endometriosis among staff and have clinical protocols in place for detailing symptoms and signs of endometriosis and the need for different types of examination, depending on the woman or person's circumstances, when endometriosis is suspected.

 Source guidance